Deepika-R-07/To-do-list-app-/README.md

-this is about to creation of to do list app with the help of python
+This is about to creation of to do list app with the help of python